codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/quick-start-product-dashboard.md

 ## Identifying release versions in product applications

-The release version displayed for each application signifies the specific version of the application that is currently deployed. <!---This version is retrieved from the source file you defined during configuration. --> For details, see [Configuring app version for promotions]({{site.baseurl}}/docs/products/promotion-version-properties/#configuring-versions-for-promoted-applications).
+The release version displayed for each application signifies the specific version of the application that is currently deployed. <!---This version is retrieved from the source file you defined during configuration. --> For detailed information, see [Configuring app version for promotions]({{site.baseurl}}/docs/products/promotion-version-properties/#configuring-versions-for-promoted-applications).

 **Why is this important?**
 Knowing the release version at a glance helps you quickly identify which version of an application is deployed in each environment.
 This is crucial for ensuring consistency, troubleshooting, and managing deployments effectively.